The Brainy Bag is available to all children diagnosed with a brain tumour.

-For older children taking their GCSEs or A-levels, it may be possible to get extra time and other help with their exams, such as breaks during the exam or help from a scribe.
-It is best to apply for this early, but discuss the timing of application with the SENCO or Exams Officer at your child's school/college or exam centre, so that the application doesn't run out of date.
+For older children taking their GCSEs or A-levels/Highers, it may be possible to get extra time and/or other help with their exams, such as breaks during the exam or help from a scribe.
+It is best to apply for this early, but discuss the timing of the application with the SENCO or Exams Officer at your child's school/college /exam centre, as if you apply too early, the application may run out-of-date.

 Don't be afraid to seek support from your child's health team – they will be able to direct you to appropriate support for specific issues.
 Most teachers are also very happy to provide any extra support for your child that they can.